 At this time, very little is known about Pvt.
 Lester Owen Watson.
 What is known is that he was born on June 26, 1916, to Harold and Minnie Watson, in Missouri, and the family would later live in Jennings, Kansas, before moving to Illinois.
 With his brother and sister, he grew up at 908 West Saint Charles Road in Maywood, Illinois, and attended Proviso Township High School.
 He left school after two years and worked at a company that manufactured steel drums, where his job was to spray paint them.

+The Selective Service Act took effect on October 16, 1940, and he registered for the draft and named his mother as his contact person.
 Lester joined the Illinois National Guard’s 33rd Battalion Tank Company which was headquartered in an armory on Madison Street in Maywood.
 On November 25, 1940, the company officially became B Company, 192nd Tank Battalion and was ordered to Fort Knox, Kentucky.
 One group of soldiers left Maywood on Wednesday, November 27th at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox, the weather got warmer and the snow disappeared.
-During the trip one of the main topis was were they going live in tents or barracks.
-They reached the base late in the day on Thursday and found they were housed in barracks for the night which they would not stay in.
+During the trip one of the main topics was were they going live in tents or barracks.
+They reached the base late in the day on Thursday and found they were housed in barracks for the night.
+The next day they were moved to tents.

 When they arrived at the base they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.